yext/rules_closure/README.md

 started up on a random port that allows to request runfiles under the `/filez/` path.

+#### Rule Polymorphism

+This rule can be referenced as though it were the following:

+- [filegroup]: `srcs` will be the outputted executable, `data` will contain all transitive sources, data, and other runfiles.

 ### Arguments

 - **name:** ([Name]; required) A unique name for this rule.